MuchiriKinyua/Medical-ChatBot/README.md

 It allows users to ask health-related questions and receive accurate, context-aware answers.

 ## Features
-Custom Knowledge Base – Trained on your medical PDF (e.g., Gale Encyclopedia of Medicine).
+Custom Knowledge Base – Trained on a medical PDF (e.g., Gale Encyclopedia of Medicine).

 Interactive Chat UI – Simple and modern web interface.